 In Continuous Mode, collect sensor voltage (Sound Intensity (V)) versus time data for a single clap and for a continuous humming sound, for example "ahhhh".
 Adjust the voltage and time scales to zoom in so you can see more details.

-(b) Compare the output of a sound sensor for a humming sound and the sound produced by a tuning fork.
+(b) Capturethe output of a sound sensor for the sound produced by a tuning fork.

-Paste your graph into your Word document.
-Does the tuning fork producing a pure sine wave?
-How does the wave of the tuning fork sound compare to the waveform of the humming sound?
+Describe the captured pattern.
+Does the tuning fork produce a pure sine wave?
+How does the waveform of the tuning fork sound compare to the waveform of the humming sound?

 (c) Any wave pattern can be produced by superimposing the appropriate sinusoidal waves.
 Breaking up the original sound wave into its sinusoidal components is called Fourier analysis.
 We can find the frequencies and amplitudes of the sine and cosine waves that must be added to produce our sound wave.
 We will choose the "Fast Fourier Transform" or FFT display to let Capstone perform Fourier analysis on a sound.